elatov/elatov.github.io/_posts/2012-10-10-vcap5-dca-objective-2-3-deploy-and-maintain-scalable-virtual-networking.md

 If you are using Software iSCSI and you want to utilized MPIO (MultiPath IO) then you will need to bind each vmk to a vmnic.

-From &#8220;<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-storage-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-storage-guide.pdf']);">vSphere Storage ESXi 5.0</a>&#8220;:
+From "<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-storage-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-storage-guide.pdf']);">vSphere Storage ESXi 5.0</a>":

 > **Change Port Group Policy for iSCSI VMkernel Adapters**
 > If you use a single vSphere standard switch to connect VMkernel to multiple network adapters, change the port group policy, so that it is compatible with the iSCSI network requirements.